Blog

 To truly excel and advance today, a tester must not only be great at testing but also be an engineer of the agile testing process.
 This means working together with development and operations teams and analyzing quality during every stage of development, as shown in the graphic below.

-For instance, testers have to jump in and take a more proactive role even before development starts by being present during the gathering of requirements.
+For instance, testers have to jump in and take a more proactive role even before development starts by being present during the gathering of testing requirements.

 Illustrative image - Why Make the Shift if You Haven't Yet?